 Dr. Fondriest has had extensive training in TMJ therapy at the world-renowned L. D. Pankey Institute in Key Biscayne, Florida, where he now works as a senior faculty member.
 The Pankey Institute specializes in the study of occlusion (bite) and treatment of TMJ disorders, and is considered by many to be the world’s leader in research and treatment of TMJ disorders.

 If you are suffering from a lack of sleep or are experiencing restless, painful nights and mornings due to TMJ disorders, contact our Lake Forest practice.
 You do not have to suffer with the painful symptoms of TMD.
-Dr. Fondriest can help to alleviate your symptoms and improve your quality of life.
+Dr. Fondriest can help to find relief from your symptoms and improve your quality of life.
 Do not wait; contact our practice to schedule your TMJ consultation.